-In parallel with the Stern Undergraduate Honors Program, which has been in existence since 2001, the NYU Shanghai Business Honors Program shares the same mission of preparing academically motivated, rising seniors for an enriched research experience that extends beyond the classroom environment.
+In parallel with the Stern Undergraduate Honors Program, which has been in existence since 2001, the NYU Shanghai Business and Economics Honors Program shares the same mission of preparing academically motivated, rising seniors for an enriched research experience that extends beyond the classroom environment.
 Being a part of a select cohort of honors students, participants will have the opportunity to work closely with distinguished faculty members throughout a year-long development of a thesis and attend a customized series of honors seminar.
 The program aims to offer an individualized and comprehensive educational experience by connecting outstanding undergraduate students at NYU Shanghai with stimulating research ideas and scholars.

 - Students who will be in Shanghai for their entire senior year.
 Students studying away from Shanghai in the fall semester of their senior year will not be eligible for the program.